 Origins and Early History

 In medieval Jewish Kabbalah, the hexagram began to take on deeper symbolic meaning.
 Kabbalists associated the two triangles with the duality of human existence – good and evil, spiritual and material.
-The upward-pointing triangle was seen as representing humanity's aspirations towards the divine, while the downward-pointing triangle symbolized the divine reaching down to humanity.
+Worth adding: the upward-pointing triangle was seen as representing humanity's aspirations towards the divine, while the downward-pointing triangle symbolized the divine reaching down to humanity.
 The intersection of these triangles represented the harmonious balance between these forces.

 Evolution as a Symbol of Jewish Identity